FynxCyonic/FynxCyonic/docs/bookmarks/en-us.md

-# MyruCyonic - Optimizing your Windows® for a better everyday life!
+# FynxCyonic - Optimizing your Windows® for a better everyday life!